frindaddy/digitalker-audio-archive/README.md

 #### ROM Audios

 - Missing all of Dynamic Logic LTD ROM
-- Missing all of I.G.R's Harem Pinball ROM
 - Potentially missing some Face-off words/audio

 #### Missing from JE520: